ibmresilient/resilient-python-api/resilient-sdk/README.md

 cafile=false
 ```

-> **NOTE:** any of our commands that interact with the Platform support a `--config|-c` argument that precedes the default location, for example:
+> **NOTE:** Commands that interact with the SOAR platform support the `--config|-c` argument, which precedes the default location.
+For example:
 > ```
 > $ resilient-sdk clone -r "Display name of Rule" "Cloned Rule display name" -c path/to/my/custom_file.config
 > ```

 ### `codegen:`
-Generate boilerplate code to start developing an app.
+Generates boilerplate code used to begin developing an app.
 ```
 $ resilient-sdk codegen -p <name_of_package> -m 'fn_custom_md' --rule 'Rule One' 'Rule Two'
 ```